 The Addiction Risks and Mechanisms (ARM) study section reviews applications aimed at understanding the nature, etiology, and progression of addictive behavior (drug, alcohol, etc.) at the individual level in humans.
-Variables of interest may be behavioral, psychological, psychosocial, genetic, cognitive, biological, or neurophysiological.
+Primary variables of interest may be behavioral, psychological, psychosocial, cognitive, or neurophysiological.
 Methodological approaches may be longitudinal, cross-sectional, survey- and interview-based, experimental or laboratory-based, or may focus on the analysis of existing datasets.

 The membership panel is a list of chartered members only.

-- Use and abuse of illicit drugs (including cocaine, heroin, marijuana, methamphetamine, new and emerging drugs) and alcohol; prescription drug misuse; nicotine dependence and use of alternative tobacco products.
+- Use and misuse of illicit drugs (including cocaine, heroin, marijuana, methamphetamine, new and emerging drugs) and alcohol; prescription drug misuse; nicotine dependence and use of alternative tobacco products.

-- Environmental, psychological, genetic, biological, and other risk factors that might influence or predict the onset or progression of addictive behaviors during critical developmental periods (e.g., adolescence, emerging adulthood) and across the lifespan; inter-generational transmission of addictive behaviors.
+- Environmental, psychological, cognitive, behavioral, and other risk factors that might influence or predict the onset or progression of addiction or substance misuse during critical developmental periods (e.g., adolescence, emerging adulthood) and across the lifespan; inter-generational transmission of addictive behaviors.

 - Factors that might predict who is most likely to benefit from evidence-based substance use treatments.

-- Social and environmental context that influences individual addictive behaviors.
+- Social and environmental contexts that influence individual addictive behaviors.

 - Acute and long-term behavioral and physiological effects of substance use and misuse.

 - Laboratory studies examining drug or alcohol administration in controlled conditions.